Polymythic/AgenticDeveloperOrg/README.md

 - **Slack Integration**: Agents communicate and collaborate through Slack channels
 - **GitHub Integration**: Agents can commit code and review PRs as separate entities
 - **Docker Deployment**: Easy containerization and scaling of agents
+- **End-to-End Workflow**: Complete pipeline from requirements to deployment

 ## Architecture